flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 Once on the `W&B` page (2/2) you can adjust payload here or accept the numbers provided to you via your simBrief OFP.

+- Press LSK5R to load the data from the the simbrief OFP.
-- Press LSK5L to instantly load your planned payload and pax.
+- Press LSK6R to then load your planned payload and pax.
 - You can verify the weight has changed by looking at the lower ECAM towards the lower right-hand side.